13 Bizarre Facts About Skiing

 Here are thirteen weird facts about skiing that you can’t even pretend you knew:

 The word ‘ski’ comes from the Norwegian word skíð which literally translates into ‘piece of wood.’
 Skis have been around for centuries in this part of the world, there is some evidence to suggest they may have been found as far back as 4,500 B.C. – that’s when mammoths walked the Earth!

 2. In the War…

 Norway was the first country to have a specialised ski unit in their army – for bonus points, did you know it was first established in 1721?
 Since then many armies have taken on a specialist ski unit for use in snowy climates.

 Around 35% of skiing accidents result in some form of knee injury.
 In snowboarding however it is shoulders and the upper arm which most prone to injury.
 However, statistically skiers are still less prone to injury than footballers or rugby players.

 Before 1908 if you wanted to get to the top of the mountain then you had to hike there.
 Germany created the ski tow in their Black Forest in 1908 and it is still in use today.
 However, there have been many advancements in this technology and now there are dozens of uplift methods, including helicopters!

-5. Where to Ski
+5. Best Places to Ski